onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 (SDC) project also offers seamless orchestration of CNFs.
 ONAP’s consolidated xNF requirements publication enables commercial development of ONAP-compliant xNFs.
-This approach allows network and cloud operators to optimize their physical and virtual infrastructure for cost and performance; at the same time, ONAP’s use of standard models reduces integration and deployment costs of heterogeneous equipment.
+This approach allows network and cloud operators to optimize their physical, virtual and cloud native infrastructure for cost and performance;
+at the same time, ONAP’s use of standard models reduces integration and deployment costs of heterogeneous equipment.
 All this is achieved while minimizing management fragmentation.

 The ONAP platform allows end-user organizations and their network/cloud providers to collaboratively instantiate network elements and services in a